KhronosGroup/Vulkan-Samples/samples/performance/surface_rotation/surface_rotation_tutorial.md

 Destroy the Vulkan framebuffers and the swapchain | Destroy the Vulkan framebuffers and the swapchain Re-create the swapchain using the new surface dimensions i.e. the swapchain dimensions match the surface's.
 Ignore the `preTransform` field in [`VK_STRUCTURE_TYPE_SWAPCHAIN_CREATE_INFO_KHR`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkSwapchainCreateInfoKHR.html).
 This will not match the value returned by [`vkGetPhysicalDeviceSurfaceCapabilitiesKHR`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/vkGetPhysicalDeviceSurfaceCapabilitiesKHR.html) and therefore the Android Compositor will rotate the scene before presenting it to the display | Re-create the swapchain using the old swapchain dimensions, i.e. the swapchain dimensions do not change.
 Update the `preTransform` field in [`VK_STRUCTURE_TYPE_SWAPCHAIN_CREATE_INFO_KHR`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkSwapchainCreateInfoKHR.html) so that it matches the `currentTransform` field of the [`VkSurfaceCapabilitiesKHR`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkSurfaceCapabilitiesKHR.html) returned by the new surface.
 This communicates to Android that it does not need to rotate the scene.
-Re-create the framebuffers | Re-create the framebuffers n/a | Adjust the MVP matrix so that: 1) The world is rotated,  2) The field-of-view (FOV) is adjusted to the new aspect ratio Render the scene | Render the scene
+Re-create the framebuffers | Re-create the framebuffers n/a | Adjust the MVP matrix so that the world is rotated Render the scene | Render the scene

 ## Rotation in Android